 Part of what makes a great comic book movie is the way in which it shows us the human side of our hero.
 Phase 4 will be doubling down on that in a big way too, with Feige telling Vulture how “it’s less about continuing to go bigger with spectacle … and more about continuing to go deeper with those character interactions.”

-He goes on to tease at a good deal of “unexpected team-ups” in Infinity War and beyond, outlining how the interactions between different heroes will drive much of the thematic weight.
+He goes on to tease at a good deal of “unexpected team-ups” in Infinity War (which was absolutely delivered on) and beyond, outlining how the interactions between different heroes will drive much of the thematic weight.
 By the time 2020 rolls around, odds are a return to basics will be what people want more than big-budget CGI spectacles.

 Thankfully, Phase 4 will be there to give us just that.